Sabbath Safety

 OK, the time has come to discuss a very serious and grossly misunderstood subject.
-Active shooters... even the name is misunderstood.
+Active shooters or maybe more correctly, active assailants.
 What if an attacker uses a knife or machete or a chainsaw or a baseball bat?
-Maybe active assailant would be more appropriate.
 The general response by the ”attackees" and the results of the attack will be much the same regardless of how it is perpetrated.
-However, for the purposes of today's discussion, we are going to specifically address an active shooter.
+However, for the purposes of today's discussion, we are going to specifically address an active shooter situation.

 To earn the title, active shooter or active assailant, one typically has to conduct their evil deeds in a place where there are lots of people, generally unarmed people like a school, or a mall... or a church.
 Yes, sadly, society has degraded to a point where we are not even safe in our places of worship.
-Every major religion, and many of the lesser knowns, has been attacked right here in America.
+Every major religion, and many of the lesser-knowns, has been attacked right here in America.
 Catholic, Protestant and Jew as the saying goes.
-Baptist, Church of Christ, Mormon; none are exempt.
+Baptist, Church of Christ, Mormon.
+None are exempt.
 The only real difference is how the church and/or the congregation responds.
 Some have policies against guns, some have security staff on the payroll and others just pretend it will never happen to them.
 After all, if we live righteously, isn't God supposed to protect us?
+Cannot the same be said for the locks on our doors, fire extinguishers, motorcycle helmets and, to some degree, life insurance?

-God will do what He will do.
+God will do what God will do.
 Bad guys have the ability to make their choices, good or bad, just like the rest of us.
 If God were to protect us each and every time they (or we) made a bad decision, our reason to be on this earth to begin with would be negated.
 Our free agency, and theirs, would no longer have meaning.
 So what do we do?
 Stay home?
 Pray a little harder?
 Post guards at the doors?
-Carry a gun?
+What about carrying a gun?
+Yeah, many of us will be armed and take responsibility for our own safety and that of our loved ones, regardless of laws and church policies.
+The old adage is, it is better to be tried by 12 than carried by six!

 Hide?
 Really?
 Where in the world are you going to hide from one or more determined attackers in a building with almost bare rooms save a few folding chairs and a table?
 Do the doors even lock in the rooms that are available?
 Yes, if you're lucky, you might delay them finding you until the police or others arrive.
 You may also just create another "fish-in-a-barrel" shooting gallery.